apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 ## Problem Description

-For the sake of our case, let’s consider that a user’s production environment uses a 3-node ShardingSphere-Proxy cluster, which serves applications through a cloud vendor’s ELB.
+For the sake of our case, let's consider that a user's production environment uses a 3-node ShardingSphere-Proxy cluster, which serves applications through a cloud vendor's ELB.

 ![img](https://shardingsphere.apache.org/blog/img/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case3.png)